Arad, Romania

 A busy transportation hub on the Mureș River and an important cultural and industrial center, Arad has hosted one of the first music conservatories in Europe, one of the earliest normal schools in Europe, and the first car factory in Hungary and present-day Romania.
 Today, it is the seat of a Romanian Orthodox archbishop and features a Romanian Orthodox theological seminary and two universities.

 The city's multicultural heritage is owed to the fact that it has been part of the Kingdom of Hungary, the Eastern Hungarian Kingdom, the Ottoman Temeşvar Eyalet, Principality of Transylvania, Habsburg monarchy, Austro-Hungarian Empire, and, since 1920, Romania, having had significant populations of Hungarians, Germans, Jews, Serbs, Bulgarians and Czechs, at various points in its history.
 During the second half of the 19th century and the beginning of the 20th century, the city experienced rapid development.
-The most impressive displays of architecture that are still the popular sights of Arad today, such as the neoclassical Ioan Slavici Theater, the eclectic Administrative Palace, and the neogothic Red Church, were built in this period.
+The most impressive displays of architecture that are still the popular sights of Arad today, such as the neoclassical Ioan Slavici Theater, the eclectic Administrative Palace, and the Neo-Gothic Red Church, were built in this period.

 Name

-All names of the city come from the name of its first ispán, Arad (deriving from Hungarian úr, meaning 'lord').
-During national communism and Dacianism, the ancient Ziridava fortress name was to be added to Arad, in a similar way as Napoca was to Cluj, (Cluj-Napoca), but this was not done.
+All of the city's names come from that of its first ispán (count), Arad, which came from the Hungarian úr, meaning 'lord'.
+During national communism and Dacianism, the name of the ancient fortress Ziridava was to be added to Arad, similarly to how Napoca was added to Cluj, (Cluj-Napoca), but that was not done.